Approximate solutions to a nonlinear functional differential equation: Introduction

 For numerical solutions we use a spectral collocation method for functional differential equations.
-(Details can be found in~\citep{Hale2023} and a short description in section~\ref{sec:nummeth}.)
+(Details can be found in~\cite{Hale2023} and a short description in section~\ref{sec:nummeth}.)
 This method provides more efficient and more accurate results than other methods reported in the literature.
-Two such methods for the linear problem~(\ref{eq:linear}) are described in~\citep{Fox}: A finite difference method, applicable to the case $\alpha<1$, and a Lanczos tau-method for both $\alpha<1$ and $\alpha>1$.
+Two such methods for the linear problem~(\ref{eq:linear}) are described in~\cite{Fox}: A finite difference method, applicable to the case $\alpha<1$, and a Lanczos tau-method for both $\alpha<1$ and $\alpha>1$.
 Numerical results, of low accuracy in today's terms but impressive for 1970s technology, are given.
-The only numerical approach to the nonlinear problem~(\ref{eq:nonlinear}) that we are aware of is the probabilistic simulation of~\citep{DascaliucErratum}.
-Like most methods of Monte Carlo-type, however, it is not efficient for doing the extensive experimentation that will be reported here.
 Because the problem~(\ref{eq:nonlinear}) is nonlinear, any numerical procedure would require iteration and this demands good starting guesses.
 Such approximations, which may be of interest in their own right, are obtained here by an elementary perturbation analysis.

+The only numerical approach to the nonlinear problem~(\ref{eq:nonlinear}) that we are aware of is the probabilistic simulation of~\cite{DascaliucErratum}.
+Like most methods of Monte Carlo-type, however, it is not efficient for doing the extensive experimentation that will be reported here.

 The outline of this paper is therefore as follows.
 In section~\ref{sec:linear} we introduce some aspects of the linear problem~(\ref{eq:linear}) that are pertinent in the analysis of the nonlinear problem~(\ref{eq:nonlinear}).
 In particular, we consider $a=1$ and $b = 2$, corresponding to the linearisation of~(\ref{eq:nonlinear}) about the constant solution $u = 1$, and demonstrate the existence of nontrivial solutions to the homogeneous linear problem for certain characteristic values of $\alpha$, designated here as $\alpha_n$, $n = 1, 2, \ldots$.
 In section~\ref{sec:nonlinear} we show that these characteristic solutions, appropriately scaled, provide the leading order term in a perturbation of the constant solution to~(\ref{eq:nonlinear}) in the neighbourhood of these characteristic values.
 In section~\ref{sec:nummeth} we use these perturbation approximations in combination with the spectral collocation method and pseudo-arclength continuation to determine numerically a family of solutions to~(\ref{eq:nonlinear}) for a range of $\alpha$ values, which we discuss in section~\ref{sec:family}.